mihirchronicles/mihirchronicles.github.io/content/notes/on-examined-life.md

 > Work of an artist is never completed only abandoned. — NA

 - **Repetition leads to excellence.** Consistency is the playground for perfection.
 Be so good that they can't ignore you.
 Key to becoming so good is to do boring tasks over and over again until you perfect it.
 Doing new and cool things is desirable but doing repetitive task is not.
 It will take many tries till you perfect your art.
 Use space repetition technique and focused/diffused mode.
 Effort counts not passion; effort counts not talent.
 Deliberate practice is a key to repetition.
 Structured but flexible repetition is the best productivity tool.
 It doesn't matter what you are trying to become better at, if you only do the work when it’s convenient or exciting, then you’ll never be consistent enough to achieve remarkable results.
 The ability to show up every day, stick to the schedule, and do the work, especially when you don't feel like it, is so valuable that it is literally all you need to become better 99% of the time.
+The bravest people are usually the most consistent.

 > We are what we repeatedly do.
 Excellence, then, is not an act, but a habit. — Aristotle